Investment Management

 - Federal estate tax planning and analysis

-- State estate tax planning (CA and out-of-state)
+- State estate tax planning, as relevant

 - Trust funding and re-titling coordination